dustinian/Adventures/bfrpg_terror_on_the_cattaro.md

 _Hunt down the monsters behind a brutal murder at sea..._

-A 1920s pulp adventure for three player characters at level three.
+A 1920s pulp adventure for three player characters at level three, _Terror on the Cattaro_ pits your players' characters against South African poachers and the terrified, starving gorillas they're trying to smuggle to Chicago's [Lincoln Park Zoo](https://en.wikipedia.org/wiki/Lincoln_Park_Zoo).

 by Dustinian Camburides